Skip To Content

 Delivering the project

-In 2025, we are holding workshops and offering practical one-to-one support such as soil analysis, nutrient management planning support and interventions tailored for the particular farm’s situation, to equip farmers to optimise nutrient use, reduce runoff and stop pollution entering their local watercourses, and in the process future proofing their farming system.
+In 2025, we are holding workshops and offering practical one-to-one support such as soil analysis, nutrient management planning support and interventions tailored for the particular farm’s situation, to equip farmers to optimise nutrient use, reduce runoff and stop pollution entering their local watercourses, and in the process future future-proofing their farming system.

 Get involved